dji-sdk/Mobile-SDK-Doc/source/android-tutorials/UILibraryDemo.md

 Additionally, with the ease of use, UILibrary let you focus more on business and application logic.

-As DJI UI Library is built on top of DJI Mobile SDK and VideoPreviewer, you need to use it with them together in your application developement.
+As DJI UI Library is built on top of DJI Mobile SDK and VideoPreviewer, you need to use it with them together in your application development.

 ## Importing DJI SDK and UILibrary with AAR file